 Guide was awesome.
 Great terrain selection, finding good snow and overall trip organization.
 Would definitely go with him in the future.

-Ski touring in the Southern Volcanoes of Chile
+Ski touring week in the Andes between Argentina and Chile

 Stay up-to-date on the best adventures.